metalmandalore/serverless-goat-walkthrough/README.md

 1. Click back and change the URL form to a URL that doesn't contain a doc file followed by a snippet of code
 e.g. `https://inject; pwd`
 2. Click submit to load the current working directory */var/task*
-3. Repeat this tasks with the following bash code add for more information resulting from **Over-Privileged Function Permissions**
+3. Repeat this tasks with the following bash code additions for more information resulting from **Over-Privileged Function Permissions**
 **Document everything for later**
 `https://inject; whoami`
    *Current user should be sbx-user0666 or similar*